How to Navigate the Texas CBC SSCC Transition as a New Foster Parent

 Step-by-Step: How to Navigate the CBC System

-Step 2: If you are in a CBC region, contact the SSCC first.
-Do not call DFPS Region 3, 3B, 7, or 8 to start a foster care application — you will be redirected.
-Contact the relevant SSCC directly and ask to be connected with a licensed CPA operating in your area.
+Step 2: If you are in a CBC region, contact the regional SSCC or its intake partner.
+Contact the relevant SSCC or ask DFPS for the current intake channel, then ask to be connected with a licensed CPA operating in your area.

 Step 3: Request a CPA list and compare options.
 SSCCs maintain a list of CPAs operating within their region.
 You have the right to choose your CPA.
 Compare based on training schedule flexibility, communication style, any religious affiliation, and experience with the type of placements you are considering.

 Step 4: Once assigned to a CPA, confirm your licensing worker contact.
-If you are in the Tarrant region and are concerned about post-EMPOWER disruption, ask directly which contract your CPA operates under and confirm your assigned licensing worker is current staff.
+If you are in Region 3E and are concerned about the EMPOWER receivership, ask directly which current contract your CPA operates under and confirm your assigned licensing worker is current staff.

 Step 5: Proceed through standard licensing steps.
 Background checks, home study, pre-service training, and home inspection follow the same Chapter 749 standards regardless of whether you are in a CBC or non-CBC region.